-Readings, which represents the collection of all readings associated with the Health Indicator's source record.
-This output contains a value and timestamp for each reading in the collection and can be used only with successor nodes capable of handling collections.
+- Readings, which represents the collection of all readings associated with the Health Indicator's source record.
+This output contains a value and timestamp for each reading in the collection and can be used only with successor nodes capable of handling collections. - · Any field in the Health Indicator family. - · The following system fields in the Health Indicator family: Entity Key, Entity ID, Family Key, and Site Key.